Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Introduction

 Then the solution $(u,\gamma,\mathbbm{t})$ will blow up in finite time.
 Moreover, the wave breaking phenomena occurs with the positive probability

 \end{theorem}

-\textbf{Remark.} Theorem \ref{th1} ensures that $u\in C([0,\mathbbm{t});H^s(\mathbb{T}^d))$ $\mathbb{P}$-almost surely, which combined with $H^s(\mathbb{T}^d)\subset W^{1,\infty}(\mathbb{T}^d)$, $s>\frac{3}{2}$ make sense of the quantity $\partial_xu(x_0)$ in \eqref{1.17}.
-Comparing Theorem \ref{th5} with Theorem \ref{th4}, one find that the effect of the structure of initial data (cf. \eqref{1.17}) on existence results is larger than that of linear multiplicative noise.
-For any sufficiently small initial data $(u_0,\gamma_0)$, although Theorem \ref{th4} (when $d=1$) ensures the existence of global solutions, only one point property for the initial data will make the solution blow up in finite time.
-We also remark that the blow-up phenomena depends only on the property for the first component $u$.
+\begin{remark} Comparing Theorem \ref{th5} with Theorem \ref{th4}, one find that the effect of the structure of initial data (cf. \eqref{1.17}) on existence results is larger than that of linear multiplicative noise.
+For any sufficiently small initial data $(u_0,\gamma_0)$, although Theorem \ref{th4} (when $d=1$) ensures the existence of global solutions, only one point property for the initial data will make the solution blow up in finite time. \end{remark}